smu-libraries/spaces/README.md

 Except where otherwise noted, this project is licensed under the CC-BY-4.0 license.
 See [LICENSE.txt](LICENSE.txt) for more information.

-This project adapts sample code from the [Accelerated Mobile Pages Project](https://www.ampproject.org) (in particular, the sub-projects [AMP by Example](https://ampbyexample.com) and [amphtml-validator](https://www.npmjs.com/package/amphtml-validator)), which is released under the Apache-2.0 license.
-See linked [LICENSE](https://github.com/ampproject/amphtml/blob/master/LICENSE) file for more information.
+This project adapts sample code from the [Accelerated Mobile Pages](https://www.ampproject.org) project (see linked [Apache-2.0](https://github.com/ampproject/amphtml/blob/master/LICENSE) license).